The Ultimate Guide on How to Open a Gym or Studio

 Your club management software should have the capability of online and app sign-ups.
 The software should also be able to create a waitlist, notify those on the waitlist if a space becomes available, and allow members to cancel within a specified amount of time in advance.

-Personal training, small group training, massage, lessons, and similar services will need to be scheduled in advance.
+Personal training, small group training, massage, lessons, tennis courts and similar services will need to be scheduled in advance.

 Here are some considerations for service scheduling: